 Binance says it’s been awarded an information security accreditation after meeting standards set out by the International Organization for Standardization (ISO).
 For the audits, Binance was examined on 114 criteria across 14 categories, including security policy, asset management, operational security, and information systems.

 Binance had an apparent leak of up to 60,000 users’ know-your-customer verification data, though it pointed a finger at a third-party service provider at the time.
 They also suffered a funds loss worth $40 million during a hack in May 2019.
 However, they had a separate fund for such cases and they refunded all users with the money from that fund.

 The same rules apply here – the same team, same philosophy, and work ethic lie behind Binance US so it is, in theory, as safe as the main platform.

 Binance is ferocious when it comes to expansion: they keep adding new features like margin trading, OTO options for traders, and similar.
 They also keep stacking new services on top of their original exchange platform: staking, custody, lending, savings, academy, and education portal, etc.

 Binance US is for now focused solely on exchange business and plans to gradually add more services to the platform, in a similar manner the main Binance.com exchange did it.
 Right now, they do have a staking option available for their customers, aside of the primary business which is spot trading.

 One of the most recent features Binance added to their platform is margin trading.
 After transferring BNB coins from your regular exchange wallet to your Margin Wallet, you will be able to use those coins as collateral to borrow funds.
-Your Margin Wallet balance determines the amount of funds you can borrow, following a fixed rate of 5:1 (5x).
+Your Margin Wallet balance determines the number of funds you can borrow, following a fixed rate of 5:1 (5x).
 So if you have 1 BTC, you can borrow 4 more.
 In this example, we will borrow 0.02 BTC.